zhixuanevelynwu/maze_generator/readme.md

 ## About <a name = "about"></a>

-This is a visualization of different maze generation algorithms.
+This is a maze generator implemented using various PCG algorithms.
 The functions for solving the longest paths in each maze and marking the deadends are also implemented.

 ## Getting Started <a name = "getting_started"></a>